Yuvii2102/Visitor-Management-System/README.md

 * Scan → instant check-in
 * Solves: Faster entry process

+---

-Conclusion
+# 📌 Conclusion

-The Visitor Management System is a secure and efficient way to manage visitors.
+* The Visitor Management System is a secure and efficient way to manage visitors.

-It replaces manual work with automation, saves time, and provides real-time tracking for better security.
+* It replaces manual work with automation, saves time, and provides real-time tracking for better security.

+---

+## 👨‍💻 Author
+Yuvraj.R | Aspiring Software Developer |

+---